eosnetworkfoundation/grant-framework/applications/application-template.md

 > We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

 - Mockups/designs of any UI components
+- Data models of the core functionality
-- Data models / API specifications of the core functionality
+- API specifications of the core functionality
 - An overview of the technology stack to be used
 - Documentation of core components, protocols, architecture, etc. to be deployed
 - PoC/MVP or other relevant prior work or research on the topic